 2. Hours and pay: overtime, taxes and schedule of payment

 Your contract should outline the schedule the nanny is being asked to work and how much they will be compensated.
 It should clearly state the hourly rate and what the gross salary comes to, Thomason says, along with overtime rates.

-If you’re not sure what’s reasonable for pay, Care.com’s 2018 Cost of Care Survey found that the national average for weekly pay for a nanny is $580.
+If you’re not sure what’s reasonable for pay, Care.com’s 2021 Cost of Care Survey found that the national average for weekly pay for a nanny caring for one child is $612.